lzhengchun/TomoGAN/README.md

 ![tensorflow](https://img.shields.io/badge/TensorFlow-v1.13.0-green.svg?style=plastic)
 ![license](https://img.shields.io/badge/license-CC_BY--NC-red.svg?style=plastic)

-If you are new to convolution neural network, we have some tutorial Jupyter [notebooks](https://github.com/lzhengchun/dn-tutorial).
+If you are new to using convolution neural network for image restoration, we have some tutorial Jupyter [notebooks](https://github.com/lzhengchun/dn-tutorial).

 # TomoGAN